 In a worst case scenario, if school staff insists on keeping the line moving and there just isn’t time to get everyone settled, then slowly pull into the closest parking spot.
 Make sure your kids are safely buckled before you leave the school lot.
 Crashes can happen anytime, anywhere — even as you turn out of the school to head home.
 It’s not worth the risk!

 8. If any child is riding in your car, you’re responsible for their safety.

 Are you that parent caravanning the whole neighborhood?
 (Currently sending your award to be engraved.)
-Well before neighbor kiddos hop in, determine all safe seating positions in your vehicle and purchase additional car seat safety devices that you know you’ll need to accommodate them.
+Before neighbor kiddos hop in, determine all safe seating positions in your vehicle and purchase additional car seat safety devices that you know you’ll need to accommodate them.
 Don’t want to buy them?
-Let the parents know they need to provide the stage-appropriate car seat for their kid before you agree to shuttling them around.
-As the driver (and adult), every little in your car is under your wing.
+Let the parents know they need to provide the stage-appropriate car seat for their kid before you agree to shuttle them around.
+As the driver (and adult), every kiddo in your car is under your wing.
 Think about how you’d want someone else to travel with your child and do exactly that.
-Plus a little extra, just in case.
+Plus, a little extra, just in case.

 Whew!
 Feel like a pro yet?
 With a million ever-changing car seat safety rules, it’s impossible to know it all, all the time.
 But, good news—I’m doing my best to learn it all, and I’m on this journey with you.